-Auto external flash can be used with the digital EOS cameras released in and after 2007.
+An auto external flash can be used with the digital EOS cameras released in and after 2007.
 But the manual external flash metering can be used with all EOS cameras.

 A: auto external flash metering

-The Speedlite’s build in external metering sensor measures the flash light reflected from the subject in real time and automatically stops the flash firing when the standards exposure is reached.
+The Speedlite’s build in external metering sensor measures the flashlight reflected from the subject in real-time and automatically stops the flash firing when the standards exposure is reached.

 M: manual external flash metering

 You can manually set the Speedlite with the ISO speed and the aperture set on the camera, and the flash output will adjust automatically to these values.

 Optical / Radio transmission wireless shooting modes